WuTheFWasThat/redux-saga/docs/basics/DeclarativeEffects.md

 }
 ```

-Put another way, the Generator will yield plain Objects containing *instructions*, and the `redux-saga` middleware will take care of executing those instructions and giving back the result of their execution to the Generator.
+Put another way, the Generator will yield plain Objects containing *instructions*, and the saga runner will take care of executing those instructions and giving back the result of their execution to the Generator.
 This way, when testing the Generator, all we need to do is to check that it yields the expected instruction by doing a simple `deepEqual` on the yielded Object.

 For this reason, the library provides a different way to perform asynchronous calls.